-Winchester Hospice Fundraising Charity objective is to raise the funds needed to build and open a hospice facility in Winchester, and support the ongoing financial costs of delivering the hospice services.
+Winchester Hospice Fundraising Charity's original objective was to raise the funds needed to build and open a hospice facility in Winchester; and our objective is now to support the ongoing financial costs of delivering the hospice services.
 The hospice cares for patients and families facing life-limiting illnesses living in Winchester and the surrounding area.
 It supports people with the care they need, when and where they need it, to help make every moment matter.